Claytonious/Neutrino/README.md

 }
 ```

 Use a simple sequence number to uniquely identify each property.
 Inheritance is supported.
 All primitives are supported, as well as references to other messages, and collections of `List<T>` and `Dictionary<T,U>`.
-Raw arrays and other collections are not supported.

 *IMPORTANT*: Neutrino minimizes garbage collection pressure by aggressively reusing instances of your messages.
 Once you've defined a message type, don't manually create new instances of it for transmission to other peers.
 Instead, use the `Node.GetMessage<T>()` method to get instances.
 This will be covered below.